sbays/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-subheading: Format Extend
+title: Format Extend
 mainpitch:
-  description: >-
-    The practice is family run and between them director’s Robert and James have over 40 years architectural experience.

-    Please call us today on 020 7625 5007 to discuss your project.
-  title: >-
+  landingPageText: >-
-    Format Extend is a small architectural practice based in North-West London specialising in private residential development across the range from internal renovations, to extensions and new build houses.
+    Format is a small architect’s practice based in North-West London with great experience in private residential development but we take on larger projects too.
+We work across London and the surrounding area across a range from internal renovations, home extensions, commercial conversions and new build houses.

+    Format was founded in 2012 by father and son team Robert and James O’Hara.
+    Between them they have over 45 years architectural experience.

+    Please call us on 020 7625 5007 or email info@formatextend.com to arrange a
+    meeting and discuss your project.
 gridImages:
   item1:
     image: /img/grid-1.jpg